Ahacad/learning/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/ahacad/learning)
 ## Readme first

 **Languages of this repo**(or my language): Chinese, English, Japanese, German.
 All the books have links to *douban*, an awesome website of book reviews, albeit held back for political reasons.

 **Ideal effect of this repo**: when I want to dive into a subject I can easily find high-quality information here.

+**Philosophy of this repo**: *you are what you read*.
+This is at least half true (same people same reading very different results), I hope to leave a record of my learning path, and provide some guidances (hopefully) to yet another hacker out there.

+### Design of the repo structure (WIP)

+As this repo grows bigger and bigger (I can already foresee it being more than 10k lines), manage it well is a pressing problem.
+Currently working on it.
+(TODO)

+**I am continuously refactoring this repo's structure, and feel free to start a issue for a better scheme.**

 **Naming of sections**: Use verb `be`, `have`, etc. as the starting word to remind yourself that they are all to be mastered.

 **Information on the Internet**: Some forms of information are: